 - (a) Definition.
 "Summary submission" is submission by agreement of an attorney disciplinary case to the Supreme Court on a written record. - (b) Agreement.
-An agreement between the disciplinary administrator and the respondent to proceed by summary submission must be in writing and contain the following: - (1) an admission that the respondent engaged in the misconduct; - (2) a stipulation as to the contents of the record, findings of fact, and conclusions of law-including each violation of the Kansas Rules of Professional Conduct, the Rules Relating to Discipline of Attorneys, or the attorney's oath of office; - (3) a recommendation for discipline; - (4) a waiver of the hearing on the formal complaint; and - (5) a statement by the parties that no exceptions to the findings of fact or conclusions of law will be taken. - (c) Timing.
-The disciplinary administrator and the respondent may enter into the agreement at any time after the review committee directs a hearing on a formal complaint. - (d) Notice to Complainant.
+An agreement between the disciplinary administrator and the respondent to proceed by summary submission must be in writing and contain the following: - (1) an admission that the respondent engaged in the misconduct; - a stipulation as to the contents of the record, findings of fact, and conclusions of law-including each violation of the Kansas Rules of Professional Conduct, the Rules Relating to Discipline of Attorneys, or the attorney's oath of office; - (3) a recommendation for discipline; - (4) a waiver of the hearing on the formal complaint; and - (5) a statement by the parties that no exceptions to the findings of fact or conclusions of law will be taken. - (c) Timing.
+The disciplinary administrator and the respondent may enter into the agreement at any time after the review committee directs a hearing on a formal complaint but no later than 30 days before the scheduled hearing on the formal complaint. - (d) Notice to Complainant.
 After the disciplinary administrator and the respondent enter into an agreement to proceed by summary submission, the disciplinary administrator will provide a copy of the agreement to the complainant.
 The complainant has 21 days to provide the disciplinary administrator with the complainant's position regarding the agreement.